Jonathan Samuels: Education

 Samuels was educated at The King's School, in Chester, Cheshire, and later studied at Loughborough University and then Cardiff University, where he obtained his postgraduate diploma in broadcast journalism.

 Life and career

-A journalist for more than 20 years, Samuels has covered many major domestic and international stories, from natural disasters, to crime and politics.
-Jonathan was in Chicago when Obama won his first election, covered the missing miners in Chile, conflicts in the Middle East, protests in Hong Kong and Bangkok, tsunamis in Japan and Indonesia, bushfires in Australia, floods in Pakistan and Europe, terror attacks and royal tours.
+A journalist for more than 20 years, Samuels has covered domestic and international stories.
+Samuels covered the missing miners in Chile, conflicts in the Middle East, protests in Hong Kong and Bangkok, tsunamis in Japan and Indonesia, bushfires in Australia, floods in Pakistan and Europe, terror attacks and royal tours.

 For a number of months he was based in LA covering the Michael Jackson trial and also spent weeks following the search for missing plane MH370.
-He was in Rome when Italy became the first country outside China to go into Covid lockdown.

-More recently he anchored hours of live coverage for the G7 summit, COP26, the fall of Kabul, the rise and fall of Boris Johnson, the Ukraine war, Platinum jubilee and deaths of Prince Philip and Queen Elizabeth.
+He anchored live coverage of the G7 summit, COP26, the fall of Kabul, the rise and fall of Boris Johnson, the Russian invasion of Ukraine, Platinum jubilee and deaths of Prince Philip and Queen Elizabeth.

-When not working Jonathan is a keen traveller, plane enthusiast and author – his first novel is out any decade now.
+When not working Jonathan is a keen traveller, plane enthusiast and author.

 He lives in West London with his wife Laura Bundock, Sky's Royal Correspondent and two children.